Kir-Antipov/mc-publish/README.md

 #### changelog

 The changelog for this version.
-If no value is provided, a body of the release that triggered the action will be used.
+Defaults to a body of the release that triggered the action.

 ```yaml
 changelog: This release fixes a few more issues in Sodium 0.3 for Minecraft 1.17.1.